Our Towns: A Word Cloud that Define Sioux Falls

-We learned about the waves of refugees and immigrants, and their children who made up nearly 10% of the school system and spoke more than 60 languages.
+We learned about the waves of refugees and immigrants, and their children who made up nearly 10 percent of the school system and spoke more than 60 languages.
 We learned about the John Morrell packing plant, where Muslim women slaughtered pigs all day, keeping the plant in business and establishing an economic beachhead for their families.
 And the USGS-EROS site, which captured, downloaded, and stored the entire country’s satellite imagery every 90 minutes, day in and day out, over the decades.
-And Raven Industries, which developed and manufactured precision agriculture equipment and made balloons for the Macy’s Thanksgiving parade.
+And Raven Industries, which developed and manufactured precision-agriculture equipment and made balloons for the Macy’s Thanksgiving parade.

 We met nurses who had moved to Sioux Falls from all over the region to study and practice, and with their “Midwest nice” treated us to a beer at the Granite City brewery when they learned it was our anniversary.
 We rode bikes on the path that circled the city, passing again the airport, the state penitentiary, and downtown area and falls and many fields where the New Americans played soccer.

-Our initial Gee Whiz reaction to Sioux Falls sprang from the multitude of the town’s endeavors and the loftiness of its citizens’ dreams.
+Our initial gee whiz reaction to Sioux Falls sprang from the multitude of the town’s endeavors and the loftiness of its citizens’ dreams.
 How could so much be going on in one town that we had barely heard of before?
 Little did we know that after visiting 10 or 30 or 50 more towns around the country, we would come to expect similar ventures, or more accurately, local versions of them, as we grew to admire the creative energy that so many Americans poured into their hometowns across the country.

 More than five years and 100,000 miles later, Sioux Falls became the first city we wrote about in our book, Our Towns.
 We returned again a few weeks ago with an HBO film crew, for a documentary scheduled to come out next year.
 With them we wanted to see and document how the town had changed, to revisit some of our favorite places, and to discover new ones.